-There is a separate policy and procedure outlining the school's position on this that can be found on the school office system, or from Sarah Duck or David Metcalfe.
+There is a separate policy and procedure outlining the school's position on the school website:

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.

 All relevant staff will be made aware of the condition to support the child and be aware of medical needs and risks to the child.